Using PostgreSQL

 cdsentity Books { ... title : localized String(222); //> increase length from 111 to 222 foo : Association to Foo; //> add a new relationship bar : String; //> add a new element } entity Foo { key ID: UUID } //> add a new entity

-Inspect the generated SQL script, which should look like this:
+Inspect the generated SQL statements, which should look like this:

 sql-- Drop Affected Views DROP VIEW localized_CatalogService_ListOfBooks; DROP VIEW localized_CatalogService_Books; DROP VIEW localized_AdminService_Books; DROP VIEW CatalogService_ListOfBooks; DROP VIEW localized_sap_capire_bookshop_Books; DROP VIEW CatalogService_Books_texts; DROP VIEW AdminService_Books_texts; DROP VIEW CatalogService_Books; DROP VIEW AdminService_Books; -- Alter Tables for New or Altered Columns ALTER TABLE sap_capire_bookshop_Books ALTER title TYPE VARCHAR(222); ALTER TABLE sap_capire_bookshop_Books_texts ALTER title TYPE VARCHAR(222); ALTER TABLE sap_capire_bookshop_Books ADD foo_ID VARCHAR(36); ALTER TABLE sap_capire_bookshop_Books ADD bar VARCHAR(255); -- Create New Tables CREATE TABLE sap_capire_bookshop_Foo ( ID VARCHAR(36) NOT NULL, PRIMARY KEY(ID) ); -- Re-Create Affected Views CREATE VIEW AdminService_Books AS SELECT ...
 FROM sap_capire_bookshop_Books AS Books_0; CREATE VIEW CatalogService_Books AS SELECT ...
 FROM sap_capire_bookshop_Books AS Books_0 LEFT JOIN sap_capire_bookshop_Authors AS author_1 O ... ; CREATE VIEW AdminService_Books_texts AS SELECT ...
 FROM sap_capire_bookshop_Books_texts AS texts_0; CREATE VIEW CatalogService_Books_texts AS SELECT ...
 FROM sap_capire_bookshop_Books_texts AS texts_0; CREATE VIEW localized_sap_capire_bookshop_Books AS SELECT ...
 FROM sap_capire_bookshop_Books AS L_0 LEFT JOIN sap_capire_bookshop_Books_texts AS localized_1 ON localized_1.ID = L_0.ID AND localized_1.locale = session_context( '$user.locale' ); CREATE VIEW CatalogService_ListOfBooks AS SELECT ...
 FROM CatalogService_Books AS Books_0; CREATE VIEW localized_AdminService_Books AS SELECT ...
 FROM localized_sap_capire_bookshop_Books AS Books_0; CREATE VIEW localized_CatalogService_Books AS SELECT ...
 FROM localized_sap_capire_bookshop_Books AS Books_0 LEFT JOIN localized_sap_capire_bookshop_Authors AS author_1 O ... ; CREATE VIEW localized_CatalogService_ListOfBooks AS SELECT ...
 FROM localized_CatalogService_Books AS Books_0;